-In this¬†year's first quarter, the Home Opportunity Index hit 65.0%, which means that 65 percent of all homes are affordable to households earning a median income.
+In this¬†year's third quarter, the Home Opportunity Index hit 61.4%, which means that more than six-in-ten homes are affordable to households earning a median income.
 However, affordability rose only because mortgage rates have remained so low --¬†and buyers are glad that they did.

 Falling rates and payments helps a borrower's¬†debt ratio requirements;¬†and,¬†can mean the difference¬†being mortgage-qualified to purchase a home, and not.

-When¬†mortgage rates climb, though, affordability will be¬†threatened.¬†Analysts expect rates to end the year higher than where they are today.
+But mortgage rates are climbing, and affordability is threatened.¬†Analysts expect rates to start 2017 considerably higher than they are today.

 Home prices are up close to six percent from last year.
 This affects a buyer's potential monthly payment; and raises¬†the down payment required to purchase a home.

 It can be tough enough to¬†scrape together a down payment -- especially for buyers putting 20% down on a home.
-But, not everyone want to so that.
+But, not everyone wants to do that.